At Trinity we welcome all Children and Families!

 Parent Cue 1: The 5 Love Languages of Children

 You know you love your child.
 But how can you make sure your child knows it?
 Discover how to speak your child’s love language in a way that he or she understands.
 This group will use the #1 New York Times bestselling book “The 5 Love Languages of Children” to help parents learn the secret to building a foundation of unconditional love for their children.
-Sunday Mornings beginning September 15.
-9:45 – 10:45 am.
+Sunday mornings from 9:45 – 10:45 am.

 Parent Cue 2: Parenting through the Phases

 You have approximately 936 weeks from the time your child is born until he or she moves on to what’s next.
 It goes by fast, and kids change and grow quickly.This small-group study will help you discover what’s changing about your child, the six things he or she needs most, and four parent-child conversations to have in each phase of those 936 weeks as a parent.
-Sunday Mornings beginning September 15.
-9:45 – 10:45 am.
+Sunday mornings from 9:45 – 10:45 am.

 Praise and Play (With Me!)
 NEW!